Eignex/kencode/README.md

 > with strict character or length limits such as URLs, file names, Kubernetes
 > labels, and log keys.

-> It provides high-performance radix and base encoders, efficient integer
+> It provides compact radix/base encoders, efficient integer coding, optional
-> coding, optional checksums, and a compact bit-packed serializer for flat data
+> checksums, and a bit-packed serializer for flat data models.
-> models.

 ---

 ## Overview

-KEncode provides **three focused entry points**, all aimed at producing compact, ASCII-safe representations:
+KEncode has **three focused entry points**, all aimed at compact, ASCII-safe
+representations:

 1. **ByteEncoding codecs**: `Base62` / `Base36` / `Base64` / `Base85`
-   Low-level encoders/decoders for `ByteArray` values.
-   Useful when you already have binary data and only need an ASCII-safe representation.
+   Low-level encoders/decoders for byte arrays when you already have binary data.

 2. **Standalone BinaryFormat**: `PackedFormat`
-   Produce compact binary payloads from Kotlin objects using `kotlinx.serialization` `BinaryFormat`.
-   `PackedFormat` produces very small from flat structures using bitmasks, varints, but no object nesting.
-Use `kotlinx.serialization.ProtoBuf` instead when you need nested types, lists, or maps.
+   Compact binary serialization for flat structures using bitmasks and varints.
+   Use `kotlinx.serialization.ProtoBuf` instead when you need nesting, lists, or maps.

-3. **Standalone StringFormat**: `EncodedFormat` Produce string payloads from Kotlin objects using `kotlinx.serialization` `StringFormat`.
+3. **Standalone StringFormat**: `EncodedFormat`
-   Encompasses a `BinaryFormat` + optional checksum + `ByteEncoding` text codec.
-   Use when you want a single `encodeToString` / `decodeFromString` API that yields short, deterministic tokens.

-KEncode focuses on minimal outputs; encrypt the payload first if it contains sensitive information.
+   Adds checksum + text encoding on top of a binary format, providing very s

 ---